20 March 2023

 In India, SPAC structure deals are not entirely new.
 For instance, in 2015, Silver Eagle Acquisition, a SPAC acquired a 30 percent stake in Videocon d2h for around $200 Mn.
 In 2016, Yatra Online, the parent company of Yatra India, listed on NASDAQ, by way of a reverse-merger with another US-based SPAC, Terrapin 3 Acquisition.
 The deal size was around $219 million.

-Due to the increased scrutiny of US SPACs by US SEC, companies are running low on targets in North America and Asia is getting attention.
-Hong Kong is expected to release a SPAC investment framework for consultation this year and Singapore also is hoping to get SPACs listed this year.
+Due to the increased scrutiny of US SPACs by the US SEC, companies are running low on targets in North America and as a result Asia is getting attention.

 SPACs cannot be listed in India due to various rules and regulations around shell companies and the general myth that these companies are formed for money laundering activities